benjamin-friedman/Computer-Science-Resources/README.md

 - C - Opaque Object Design, Proper Use of Malloc, and C/C++ Bitwise Operators
 - Using Linux, Vim, and Makefiles
 - C++ - Basics of Classes, Operator Overloading, Copy/Move Semantics, Inheritance, Function Overloading/Parameters/Default Arugments, and others (work in progress).
+- Evil Hangman - An overview of the classic Evil Hangman project in COMP.1020-Computing II.